fglock/Perlito/README-perlito5-Java.md

   - vec() not implemented

+  - clone() is work-in-progress
+      - deep clone of references is not implemented
+      - clone tied values is not implemented

   - Perl threads not implemented
       - Java threads can be used, with some limitations.
 See: misc/Java/TestConcurrent.pl and misc/Java/TestThread2.pl